alexdcodes/alexdcodes/README.md

 -
 - Contact me if you want to work on anything or access to private repos/projects (colab work)

+To do list:

-- Will provide contact IM Message Details shortly, and am yet to run this by ChatGPT for a spell check.
+- Will provide contact IM Message Details shortly,
+- run this by ChatGPT for a spell check.

 ..